VirtualPlantLab/VPLDocs/docs/src/tutorials/from_tree_forest/tree.md

 end
 ````

 The growth rule for a branch within a tree is simple: a phytomer (or basic unit of morphology) is composed of a node, a leaf, a bud node, an internode and an active meristem at the end.
-Each time step, the meristem is replaced by a new phytomer, allowing for developmemnt within a branch.
+Each time step, the meristem is replaced by a new phytomer, allowing for the development within a branch.

 ````julia
 meristem_rule = Rule(TreeTypes.Meristem, rhs = mer -> TreeTypes.Node() +